lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 The scatter graph confirms our correlation matrix, in which the data has no linear relationship between any independent variables which imply no multicollinearity.
 However, each independent variable has a linear relationship with the result variable.

-Although most of the attribute variables are not linearly correlated with each other, we can use regression tree as an imputation method.
+Since most of the attribute variables are not linearly correlated with each other, we can use regression tree as an imputation method.

 We can use a regression tree to make predictions on those missing values due to its advantages such as: